arosboro/beautiful-jekyll/_posts/2017-05-30-bitcoin-funding-team.md

 *TLDR*
 You pay up .108 BTC to join, and start earning positive returns after recruiting two people and paying an additional .2 BTC (covered by the new members).
-If interested, join my team using this [Bitcoin Funding Team Referral Link](https://bitcoinfundingteam.com/ref/arosboro){:onclick="trackOutboundLink('https://bitcoinfundingteam.com/ref/arosboro'); return false;"}
+If interested, join my team using this [Bitcoin Funding Team Referral Link](https://bitcoinfundingteam.com/ref/arosboro){:onclick="trackOutboundLink('https://bitcoinfundingteam.com/ref/arosboro');"}

 Here are answers to some questions you may have about this type of marketing strategy: